LUMC/galaxy-launcher/docs/developer_docs/introduction.md

 ---|---
-docker_container_name | The name of the docker container docker_export_location | The export location for the galaxy container backup_location | The location where the backups and the logs will be stored backupdb_cron_jobs | dictionary with al the settings for the cron jobs galaxy_web_urls | Nginx reroutes traffic coming from these urls to the galaxy server.
+docker_container_name | The name of the docker container docker_export_location | The export location for the galaxy container galaxy_docker_backup_location | The location where the backups and the logs will be stored backupdb_cron_jobs | dictionary with al the settings for the cron jobs galaxy_web_urls | Nginx reroutes traffic coming from these urls to the galaxy server.
 You should put the registered domain name here. max_upload_size | The maximum sizes of files that can be uploaded.